 Today you make a tundra landing on Liverpool Land, in Hurry Inlet.
 The afternoon stop is Ittoqqortoormiit, the largest settlement in Scoresbysund at about five hundred inhabitants.
 At the post office you can buy stamps for your postcards, or just stroll around to see the sled dogs and drying skins of seals and musk oxen.
 In the afternoon you sail south, passing the picturesque landscapes of the Blosseville Coast.

 Spend the whole day at sea and have splendid opportunities to see large whales and seabird migration and, in the night, the Aurora Borealis (Northern Lights).

 Day 14: Akureyri, Iceland | Disembark | Transfer to Reykjavik, Iceland

 Every adventure, no matter how grand, must eventually come to an end.
-You make your final landing at the airfield on Constable Pynt, flying by chartered plane to Reykjavik and onward – but with memories that will accompany you wherever your next adventure lies.
+You disembark in Akureyri, where on request you can transfer by chartered bus (a six-hour drive that you must book in advance) to the Reykjavik city hall, taking home memories that will accompany you wherever your next adventure lies.